strapi/documentation/docusaurus/docs/dev-docs/database-migrations.md

 :::warning
 Currently Strapi does not support down migrations.
 This means that if you need to revert a migration, you will have to do it manually.
 It is planned to implement down migrations in the future but no timeline is currently available.

+Strapi will delete any unknown tables without warning this means that database migrations can only be used to keep data when changing the Strapi schema
 :::

 Migration files should export the function `up()`, which is used when upgrading (e.g. adding a new table `my_new_table`).